microbus-io/fabric/docs/blocks/layers.md

 ## Code Generator

-__Rapid application development (RAD)__ is achieved by using code generation to produce the skeleton and boilerplate code out of the declaration of the [characteristics of the microservice](../tech/service-yaml.md) in `service.yaml`.
+[Code generation](../blocks/codegen.md) facilitates rapid application development (RAD) by generating boilerplate and skeleton code from declarations in a [`service.yaml`](../tech/service-yaml.md) file.
 The developer needs only fill in the gaps and implement the business logic.

-__Skeletons__ are created for each of the microservice's endpoints with `TODO` markers for the developer to fill in the gaps.
+[Skeletons](../blocks/skeleton-code.md) are created for each of the microservice's endpoints with `TODO` markers for the developer to fill in the gaps.
 For functional endpoints (RPCs), a wrapper takes care of unmarshaling the request's JSON payload into type-safe arguments.

-__Client stubs__ are created for the microservice's public endpoints.
+[Client stubs](../blocks/client-stubs.md) are created for the microservice's public endpoints.
 These stubs are used by upstream clients to call the microservice in a type-safe fashion.
 For functional endpoints (RPCs), the stubs take care of marshaling the request arguments into a JSON payload.

 [Events](../blocks/events.md) are a type-safe abstraction of publish/subscribe.

 The [integration test harness](../blocks/integration-testing.md) spins up the microservice under test along with the actual downstream microservices it depends on into a single testable application, allowing full-blown integration tests to run inside `go test`.

-An [OpenAPI document](../blocks/openapi.md) is automatically created for each of the microservice's endpoints.
+An [OpenAPI document](../blocks/openapi.md) is automatically created with descriptors for each of the microservice's endpoints.

 A [uniform code structure](../blocks/uniform-code.md) is a byproduct of using code generation.
 A familiar code structure helps engineers get oriented quickly also when they are not the original authors of the code.